j2969719/doublecmd-plugins/plugins.md

 Getting some information from iCalendar files.

 - [icowdx.lua](plugins/wdx/scripts/icowdx.lua) *(cross platform)*<br>
-Getting some info from Windows icons (ICO images).
+Getting some information from Windows icons (ICO images).
 See details in the beginning of script.

 - [infilelistwdx.lua](plugins/wdx/scripts/infilelistwdx.lua)<br>
 Search file name in custom list of file names.